How to Create A Great Workplace Visitor Policy

 For example, “All mail and packages are to be delivered to the front desk receptionist.
 The front desk receptionist is responsible for checking in the delivery and has permission to sign for all deliveries unless an employee has explicitly stated otherwise.
 If the front desk is unoccupied and the package does not require a signature, the courier may leave the package in the designated area.”

-List the spaces where visitors are always allowed, sometimes allowed and never allowed.
+List the spaces where visitors are always allowed, sometimes allowed, and where they’re never allowed.

 Describe the process for handling unapproved visitors.

 It’s important that your workplace visitor policy clearly defines the responsibilities of employees in regard to the workplace visitor policy to avoid situations where a small issue escalates into a major incident.